A-Waters/Campus-AStar-pathing/README.txt

 Currently Known bugs (which I dont have intent on fixing):
-1.Sometimes you cant selcet a new staring location 2.sometimes buildings too doors will be locked off if used already
+1.Sometimes you cant selcet a new staring location 2.sometimes buildings to doors will be locked off if used already